MattPinder/MastersProject/README.md

 Unable to find any good reason in the log files as to why pb_359_5-15000 continually fails; will wait on the results of the pb_359_5-18000 test rerun before deciding how to proceed...

+Cancelled blastx jobs with 20% of query length; taking a long time and unlikely to yield any better results, when all I wanted was a rough phylogeny.
+Will run pb_359_2 at 5% and 10%, as 3 polished contigs seems somewhat reasonable.
+Will use 16458, as the shortest contig in this instance is shorter than in the other three assemblies in which three contigs were present.

+Assembly Job 16509 - copy of 16445 (used for the pb_359_7 blastx), but with a target coverage of 25 instead of 30; hopefully this will help to bridge the gaps between contigs, in case the problem lies in areas of low coverage.

+Made blastn database of pb_359_7 assembly 16445 (`makeblastdb -in 16445.fasta -dbtype nucl`), and queried it with itself.
+Awaiting results to see if contigs match themselves and each other...

+Read up on minimus(?) circularisation program in Alvar's thesis

+__To try:__ During the next blastx analysis, precede `blastx` with `time`; this should output information regarding how long the job took.
+Can achieve this in retrospect with `qacct -j ####`

+Time to complete 5% jobs:
+ * _4: ~2 hours
+ * _7: ~9.5 hours
+ * _8: ~3 hours

+Time to complete 10% jobs:
+ * _4: ~4 hours
+ * _7: ~14 hours
+ * _8: ~6 hours

+Time taken is roughly equivalent to the number of contigs in the file, therefore estimate that the three contigs of pb_359_2 will take ~6 hours and ~12 hours respectively.

+__Useful commands:__
+* `qstat -j [Job#]` - get information on a specific job in the queue
+* `qalter [Job#] -q [New queue name]` - moves a job from its current queue to a new one